 - You have to go the way your blood beats.
 If you don't live the only life you have, you won't live some other life; you won't live any life at all.

-- Whatever white people do not know about Negroes reveals, precisely and inexorably, what they do not know about themselves.
+- Whatever white people do not know about black people reveals, precisely and inexorably, what they do not know about themselves.

 - Perhaps the turning point in one's life is realising that to be treated like a victim is not necessary to become one.